Augmentation varieties and disk potentials II: Classification results

+The disk $\ol{u}$ has with one intersection with the anticanonical divisor, at $cz = ai$, and so has Maslov index $2$.
 We will see in Section \ref{liftsec} that this is a complete list of punctured disks with one incoming Reeb chord of minimal length.
-One obtains examples of treed disks by adding Morse trajectories limiting to index one critical points.
+One obtains examples of treed disks by adding Morse trajectories limiting to index one critical points. \end{example}